This is the eleventh year with Gardener Cary George in charge of the Garden.

 Finally, and sadly, Ken Avery passed away on November 19th at age 72.
-He had received a degree in horticulture in 1952 from the University of Minnesota, became assistant to Martha Crone, and the curator/gardener when she retired at the end of 1958.
-He was a member of the Friends every since he came to the Garden and was our president 1966-1968.
+He had received a degree in horticulture in 1952 from the University of Minnesota, became assistant to Martha Crone, and then curator/gardener when she retired at the end of 1958.
+He was a member of the Friends since he came to the Garden and was our president 1966-1968.
 Here is a story of his Garden career.
 [Remembering Ken Avery]

 At the end of 1997 the Friends had financial statement assets of $60,600.

 Weather: While the first part of the year was cold with snow, the Winter of 1997/98 was mild due to El Nino, with little snowfall before Dec.
 31st and most of the Winter snow coming in the first quarter of 1998.
 Total precipitation for 1997 was above average due to much rain between June and October with two storms in July and August dropping 3.7 and 3.2 inches of rain.

 Photo top of page: The Gardener's Shed, hidden among the foliage in August 1999.
 Photo ©G D Bebeau

 Meeting Minutes and correspondence of The Friends of the Wild Flower Garden.